Malwareman007/Scanner-and-Patcher/Patcher/Readme.md

 * LOG4j Patch
 * Shellshock Patch

-# To Know more about patcher just go through readme file of every file
+# To Know more about patcher just go through readme file of every Patcher